 There's a schoolboy mentality to it; like checking out naughty mags behind the bike sheds.
 A petrolhead could easily while away a couple of hours simply perusing the classifieds.
 It has even migrated to the world of social media, where the simple act of a linking to an ad results in replies of ‘phwoar’, ‘oh yes’ and ‘sweet’.
 It isn't normal, but it is good to know that there are similar people out there.

-But the act of casual perusal sometimes transcends into a genuine requirement.
-I stumbled across this very same scenario this weekend, but it didn’t go exactly according to plan.
-Let me explain.
+But the act of casual perusal often transcends into a genuine requirement.
+I stumbled across this scenario this weekend, but it didn't go exactly according to plan.
+Allow me to explain.

-But things aren’t well on the PetrolBlog fleet.
-The Audi is fast becoming a ridiculous choice of commuter vehicle.
-First there’s the small factor of thirst – it struggles to deliver 20 mpg on a good week.
-Needless to say with petrol prices heading up, this isn’t good enough.
-I’m not about to move my home or office, so I’m stuck with the 250 mile a week commute.
-Secondly, as I spend 95% of my time at the wheel alone, I really don’t need a car the size of a small island.
-This is bad news for the S6 and I’m thinking the unthinkable and have uttered the dreaded ‘s’ word – sell.
+But things aren't well on the Petrolblog fleet.
+The Audi is becoming a ridiculous choice of commuter vehicle.
+Firsly, there's the small factor of thirst: it struggles to deliver 20mpg on a good week.
+With petrol prices going up, this isn't good enough.
+I'm not about to move my home or office, so I'm stuck with the 250-mile a week commute.
+Secondly, I spend 95 percent of my time in the Audi alone, so I don't need a car the size of a small island.
+This is bad news for the S6 and I'm thinking the unthinkable.
+Yes, I've uttered the dreaded 's' word.
+That's 's' for sell.

+No, not exactly.
 The thing is, the Audi simply cannot be sold.
-OK, it is 15 years old and has travelled more than 170,000 miles, but I cannot bear to part with it.
-I’ve already bought it back once after selling it the first time.
-It comes from a time when Audis were beautifully engineered and the general condition of the car belies the fact that it has effectively travelled around the world seven times.
-Even if it was put up for sale, the current petrol prices dictate that it wouldn’t reach a price that I’d be happy with it, so it stays put.
+Okay, it is 15-years-old and has travelled around 170,000 miles, but I cannot bear to part with it.
+I've already bought it back once after selling it the first time.
+It comes from a time when Audis were beautifully engineered, and the general condition of the car belies the fact that it has effectively travelled around the world seven times.
+Even if it was put up for sale, the current petrol prices dictate that it wouldn't reach a price that I'd be happy with it, so it stays put.